Sherri Shepherd: Television personality

-Shepherd has appeared as a guest host and contestant on several television shows such as Who Wants to Be a Millionaire, Rachael Ray, and To Tell The Truth.
+Shepherd has appeared as a guest host and contestant on several television shows such as Who Wants to Be a Millionaire, Rachael Ray, and To Tell the Truth.
 She co-hosted the 35th Daytime Emmy Awards on June 20, 2008.
+She became host of the Game Show Network version of The Newlywed Game in 2010, replacing Carnie Wilson, and would host that show until it ended in 2013.
 Shepherd also hosted Nickelodeon's NickMom Night Out special from 2013 to 2014, Shepherd hosted Best Ever Trivia Show on Game Show Network for 65 episodes, beginning on June 10, 2019.
 She has appeared regularly as a panelist on Funny You Should Ask since 2017.

 In 2006, Shepherd became a frequent guest co-host on ABC's daytime talk show The View.
-She became a permanent co-host in 2007, debuting in September.
-Since leaving The View in 2014, Shepherd has continued to make several appearances on the show as a guest host and "lead contributor" throughout 2015 and 2016.
+She became a permanent co-host in 2007, debuting in September, when she replaced Star Jones.
+After leaving The View in 2014, Shepherd continued to make several appearances on the show as a contributor throughout 2015 and 2016.

-Shepherd was criticized after one 2007 broadcast of The View.
-The show was often filmed "live", with little or no editing.
-She stated she did not "believe in evolution.
+Shepherd encountered public criticism after a September 2007 broadcast of The View when she stated she did not "believe in evolution.
 Period."
 Co-host Whoopi Goldberg asked her, "Is the world flat?"
 Shepherd responded, "I don't know," and expanded that she "never thought about it".
 Shepherd later referred to her statement as a "brain fart" brought on by nerves.
 Barbara Walters and Shepherd talked after that episode: Walters said, "Dear, the Earth is round", and Shepherd responded with: "Barbara, I know that!"

-Similar criticism erupted after the December 4, 2007, broadcast of The View when, during a discussion initiated by Joy Behar about Epicurus, Shepherd attempted to assert that Christians existed in classical Greece, and that the Greeks threw them to the lions.
+The View was often filmed "live", with little or no editing, so more criticism erupted after the December 4, 2007, broadcast when, during a discussion initiated by Joy Behar about Epicurus, Shepherd attempted to assert that Christians existed in classical Greece, and that the Greeks threw them to the lions.
 When confronted on this point, she further claimed that "Jesus came first" (before Greeks and Romans) and stated, "I don't think anything predated Christians", to which Behar responded: "The Jews."